 - Inviting all parents to a welcome meeting during the term before their child starts school, with opportunities to chat to school staff and class teachers.
-This also involves the teacher speaking on a 1-1 basis with each parent, which includes completing permission forms for Tapestry (an online Learning Journey, where parents can respond to observations and add their own, from the beginning of the academic year) and discussing an overview of the Early Learning Goals and Expectations. - Sending each family an EYFS Class booklet before they start school with lots of relevant information about the EYFS and what to expect.
+This also involves the teacher speaking on a 1-1 basis with each parent, which includes completing an initial meeting form, permission forms for Tapestry (an online Learning Journey, where parents can respond to observations and add their own, from the beginning of the academic year) - and discussing an overview of the Early Learning Goals and Expectations. - Sending each family an EYFS Class booklet before they start school with lots of relevant information about the EYFS and what to expect.
 This is for the children to help them become familiar with the school before they start. - Establishing good links with and smooth transitions for the many children who come from local Pre-schools.
-Once the school knows which pre-schools the children are based at, the class teacher arranges to visit each child in their setting prior to the Learning Together sessions, if this is possible. - Inviting children who have not attended Pre-school to visit the school before they start in September.
-The teacher will arrange a home visit is necessary. - Offering parents regular opportunities to talk about their child's progress in EYFS Class and allowing parents to look at their child's learning journey.
-The class teacher holds termly 1-1 meetings with the parents and Tapestry is used as an ongoing communication between school and home. - Encouraging parents to talk to their child's teacher if there are any concerns.
+Once the school knows which pre-schools the children are based at, the class teacher arranges to visit each child in their setting prior to the Learning Together sessions, if this is possible. - Offering additional meetings with parents and individual transition sessions if required. - Inviting children who have not attended Pre-school to visit the school before they start in September.
+The teacher will arrange a home visit if necessary. - Offering parents regular opportunities to talk about their child's progress in EYFS Class and allowing parents to look at their child's learning journey.
+The class teacher holds termly 1-1 meetings with the parents and Tapestry is used as an ongoing communication between school and home. - Use Class Dojo to share whole class learning and communicate with parents. - Encouraging parents to talk to their child's teacher if there are any concerns.
 The teacher will be available to have meetings outside of termly review meetings as necessary. - Parents can down load the Learning Journey through the Tapestry Programme.
-Where a parent is not able to download this document, the school will provide a printed copy for a small fee. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: topic talks, class assemblies, sports day, family day, etc. These can also include any additional pictures of comments parents upload on to the Tapestry Programme and any Home Learning Challenges that children bring in to share in school
+Where a parent is not able to download this document, the school will provide a printed copy for a small fee. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: topic talks, class assemblies, sports day, family day, etc. These can also include any additional pictures of comments parents upload on to the Tapestry Programme and any Home Learning Challenges that children bring in to share in school interests, development and learning, before planning challenging but achievable activities and experiences to extend their learning.